SciML/PolyChaos.jl/docs/src/numerical_integration.md

 ```
 with `I0` and `I2` being the same and more accurate than `I1`.
 The increased accuracy is based on the fact that for `I0` and `I2` the quadrature rules are based on the recursion coefficients of the underlying orthogonal polynomials.
-The quadrature for `I1` is based on an general-purpose method that can be significantly less accurate.
+The quadrature for `I1` is based on an general-purpose method that can be significantly less accurate, see also [the next tutorial](@ref QuadratureRules).